 "Beeea!
 We're going to be late!"

-Bea shot up from her bed at Lucy's screech, coughing; the soot that had settled on her pillow overnight had swept up again and was now taking residence in her windpipe.
+Bea shot up from her bed at Lucy's screech, coughing; the soot settled on her pillow had swept up again and took residence in her windpipe.
 She stumbled out of bed, a lucky flail of the arms keeping her from tripping over her blankets.
-Rubbing the dusts off her cheeks, she followed the fluffy trail of carpet until she reached the door frame of the bathroom.
+Rubbing the dusts off her cheeks, she followed the fluffy trail of carpet until she reached the bathroom.

 This was prior to opening her eyes.
 The actual act of opening her eyes was an entire effort in itself.
 She felt along the counter for the sink, twisting both temperature knobs until the tap was at full force and splashed her face with water.